 This is exactly how stock picking works.
 Everyone has their own strategy when it comes down to the analysis of the investments, but at the end of the day nobody knows how the market will perform and what stocks will come in the lead.

 While you can’t bet on the entire horse race, you can bet on the entire stock market with an investment known as an index fund.

 An index fund is a pool or collection of different stocks designed to replicate an underlying benchmark.
 This benchmark could be the S&P 500, foreign telecommunication companies or even the entire global stock market.
 This fund is designed to replicate the performance of the underlying benchmark as closely as possible.

-It is important that you understand the difference between the index fund and the distant relative known as the mutual fund.
-A mutual fund is actively managed, and the expenses associated with this type of investment are often significantly higher.
+Some mutual funds and ETFs are actively managed, and the expenses associated with this type of investment are often significantly higher.
 The truth is, most actively managed mutual funds do not beat the market.

 Betterment provides a completely passive approach to investing in the stock market.
 Betterment allows you to bet on the outcome of the entire race by investing in low fee index funds.
 Instead of building a diversified portfolio yourself, Betterment does it for you.

 They do charge a fee for this, but it is much less than a traditional financial advisor.
 This is because your money is passively managed by algorithms, not people.
 The basic or Digital plan from Betterment has an annual asset management fee of just 0.25%.

 When it comes to investing in the stock market, there are two different ways you can make money.

 The first way you can make money is through asset appreciation.
 You purchase a stock and hopefully sell it at a higher price in the future.
 It is important to remember that share prices can be completely erratic, and you should always invest in a company you fully understand.